sayak-majumder/deepwork-tracker/README.md

 ---

 ## 🧩 Project Idea
 The main goal of this app is to help myself stay accountable and track my daily habits or deep work tasks without overcomplication.
+So, I thought why not also share it with community, it might help others.
 I wanted to make it easy to use, visually clean, and something that feels good to check off each day!

 ---